emonhassan50/emonhassan50/README.md

 I am a passionate and driven junior web developer with a strong foundation in HTML, CSS, JavaScript, and React eager to contribute to dynamic and collaborative web development projects.
 I love solving real-world problems.
 I am strategic and goal-oriented and always work with an end goal in mind.
 I enjoy working with includes ReactJS as well as JavaScript.

-Skills: MongoDB / NODE JS / REACT / JS / HTML / CSS
+**Skills:** JavaScript / React JS / Node JS / MongoDB / Redux / Next JS

 - 🔭 I’m currently working on learning web development
 - 🌱 I’m currently learning Next.js